 Rethinking urban navigation using spatial audio

 Whenever we visit a new place, we rely on somebody or something to tell us how to get there.
-Long gone are the days in which we used to ask people for directions; our smartphones have taken over.
-Nowadays, urban navigation happens almost exclusively through the use of location-based maps like Google Maps and so on.
+Nowadays, our smartphones have taken over and urban navigation happens almost exclusively through the use of location-based services such as Google Maps.
 There are two major issues with the overreliance on visual maps in urban navigation:

 Sonav (working title) is a navigation app that uses spatial audio to guide you to your destination – without having to look at or even hold your phone.
-The guiding sound is chosen by the user and could be music or audiobooks that he or she is interested in listening to.
-In a sentence, your music guides you to your destination.
+The guiding sound is chosen by the user and could be music from Spotify or audiobooks from Audible.
+In a nutshell, your music guides you to your destination.
+The app is designed with a minimalistic UI in mind and currently developed in Unity.
+The project’s aim is to reduce the amount of required manual interactions that are needed to reach a destination.
+I am currently using the Mapbox and Movesense APIs to for map information and to achieve head tracking.